Article updated 26 May

 Both Sunderland and Birmingham are now operating at stage 2, under the Care Act easements guidance issued by the Department of Health and Social Care (DHSC), which refers to using flexibilities already available under the act.
 For example, this may involve not carrying out reviews of care and support plans on an annual basis, as this is not a strict requirement under the act.

-Of the five authorities using the easements, Derbyshire is facing a legal challenge to its decision to enact them on the grounds that it had not evidenced how it had followed the DHSC guidance.
+Of the four authorities using the easements, Derbyshire is facing a legal challenge to its decision to enact them on the grounds that it had not evidenced how it had followed the DHSC guidance.

 Solicitors representing the Derbyshire resident bringing the claim are awaiting a response from the council, due next week, before deciding whether to launch a judicial review claim.